sslover/designing-for-data-personalization/week11/server-setup-for-arduino-project.md

 The first example will allow our Yun to get data from our server.

-In our server, we have a route that gives us a simple status that our Arduino can act on.
+In our server, we'll have a route that gives us a simple status that our Arduino can act on.
 Examples of what a server could give our Yun:

  * Server relays a status like "awake", "asleep".
 Our Yun gets that message and acts based on it.
  * Server relays the most recent sensor reading that it has stored.
 Our Yun gets that message and acts based on it.